oliver-500/webshop-app/README.md

 How to run this app:

 1. method (Required software: Docker)
-	1a.
-Use docker: docker-compose up
+	1. Use docker: docker-compose up
-	FINISH: App is available on localhost:3000
+	2. App is available on localhost:3000

 2. method (Required software: MySQL database server Ver 8.0.31+ on port 3306, Spring boot with Java and Maven and Node Package Manager)